node-tastypie/tastypie/README.md

 * float ( FloatField ) Converts values to floating point number using `parseFloat`
 * bool ( BooleanField ) Forces values to booleans
 * datetime ( DateTimeField ) Attempts to convert date time strings into date objects
+* file ( FileField ) A field that pipes a stream to a configured location, and store a path
+* filepath ( FilePathField ) A field that handles file locations rather than dealing with streams or binary data

 This allows for full HTTP support and basic CRUD operations on a single enpoint - api/v1/test